expo/expo/docs/pages/versions/unversioned/workflow/exploring-managed-workflow.md

 ## Publish and share your app

 To share the app with teammates we can run `expo publish` and we’ll build the JavaScript bundle and upload all of the assets to a CDN.
+[Read more about publishing here](../../workflow/publishing/).

 <Video file="exploring-managed/publish.mp4" spaceAfter={30} />